 Wheels are a significant component of mountain bike design as they are the only thing between the rider and the ground.

 Tire tread on front and back wheels is usually different.
-The front tires have an angled tread to assist with steering and the back a horizontal tread to help dig in for more traction.
+The front tires have an angled tread to assist with steering and the back has a horizontal tread to help dig in for more traction.